Author: dayoff

 In conclusion, the future of work lies in the adaptation of remote and hybrid models, even for small and medium-sized companies.
 While embracing these models, it is crucial to develop effective strategies for managing employee leave.
 Clear policies, remote leave tracking systems, flexibility, regular communication, documentation, training, and continuous evaluation are key elements in successfully navigating this new work landscape.
 By prioritizing effective leave management, small and medium-sized companies can create a supportive and productive work environment for their employees in the digital age.

-Advantages of Hierarchy in SMEs
+Benefits of Hierarchy in SMEs

-1. Clear Lines of Authority:
+Clear Lines of Authority and Accountability

-3. Specialization and Focus:
+Specialization and Role Clarity

 Challenges of Hierarchy in SMEs